bagisto/bagisto-docs/src/architecture/backend.md

 ### Omnibus

-Present in the current development version only.
+Present in Bagisto 2.5 only.
 Records a snapshot of a product's price whenever it changes (checked every fifteen minutes by a scheduled command) and, when enabled under **Configure → Catalog → Products → Omnibus**, shows the lowest price of the last 30 days next to a discounted price on the storefront, as the EU Omnibus directive requires.
 Two scheduled commands take the snapshots and purge the old ones; see [Artisan Commands](../advanced/artisan-commands.md).

 ### Payment